SirWumpus/post4/doc/standard.md

 - - -
 #### _rs
 ( -- `aaddr` `n` `s` )
-Push the return stack base address, depth, and size.
+Push the return stack base address, depth `n`, and size `s`.
 This stack is a fixed size and grows upward.

 - - -
 #### _rsp!